tk755/dotfiles/.bin/README.md

 ## Scripts

-`laptopkb` checks if an OLKB keyboard is connected.
-If so, the laptop keyboard is automatically disabled, otherwise it is enabled.
+`laptopkb` checks if an OLKB keyboard is connected, and automatically enables or disables the laptop keyboard appropriately.

+`sc` launches an screenshot selection tool.

 `setdisplay` sets the resolution of the main monitor and connected monitors based on the hostname of the machine.